ajmcf52/chitchat/dev_notes/diary.md

 Title says it all.
 Finished the task breakdown, including a satisfying amount of detail, in about 2 hours!
 Going through this forced me to think about and walk through the interactions that will require implementation.
 I noticed especially a few instances where I uncovered important steps and details that I hadn't previously considered, so this is good.
 Less surprises down the road.
 It will also provide a really nice roadmap for development, taking a lot of the guesswork out of "what to build next" sort of thing as the project progresses in logical chunks.

 I'll be taking a quick break to hit the gym, then I'll be back for a bit more work before I retire for the evening.
 I should be able to knock out the final sequence diagram tonight, and I'll see what else I can do with the time remaining before I get ready for bed. :)

+---

+## Github minutiae

+### Tuesday, July 19th 2022 7:23PM PST

+Github setup is done with SSH key authentication taken care of.
+Took me about 40 minutes.
+Bit of a pain, but I'm glad I got it done.

+Upcoming task will be to re-familiarize myself with test-driven development and related styles, in an effort to develop a general approach for myself in building out this project in a successful, time-efficient manner.

+---